Deltares-research/liwo-static/README.md

 # create a release
 npm run release

-# create a sig review file after a release
+# create a sig review file after a release (requires jq and wget)
 ./sig-deploy.sh
 # follow the instruction to upload the file